EmmaKingDev/cv/index.md

 - Main focus on Site Reliability Engineering for Test Automation pipelines and Kubernetes on AWS EKS
     - ability to focus on solving problems under time stress
 - IaC, especially CDK and CloudFormation
-    - took intiative to create a new EKS IaC solution for better maintainability & scalability
+    - took initiative to create a new EKS IaC solution for better maintainability & scalability
 - Custom Lambda code solution for integrating and automating results from several API's
 - Onboarding and training of new team members on AWS and on the customer's project